Taotaoop/Taotaoop.github.io/README.md

 ![image](images/terminal.jpg)

 ### Step 5: Upload Resume in Markdown Format
 If you do not have a markdown resume yet or do not know how to write a markdown resume.
-[Markdown Tutorial](https://www.markdowntutorial.com/) and [Markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) are very useful tools to start with.
+[Markdown Tutorial](https://www.markdowntutorial.com/) and [Markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) are some handy tools to start with.
-- Copy your Makrdown resume
+- Copy your Markdown resume
 - Paste into the folder created in step 4
-- Copy this line of code and insert at the top of your markdown resume
+- Copy this line of code and insert it at the top of your markdown resume
 ```
 ---
 layout: page